-Formal Writing Assignments: Students will write six formal essays: see the table below for types of essays, word count requirements, and how each essay aligns with the GE A3 and ENGL 2 course learning outcomes.
-Two essays will be written in class, and four essays will be written out of class.
-Three out-of-class essays will go through at least one revision before receiving a grade.
+Formal Writing Assignments: Students will write three formal essays: see the table below for types of essays, word count requirements, and how each essay aligns with the GE C2 and ENGL 1B course learning outcomes.
+Two essays will be written out of class in several drafts, and one will be written in class.
+The out-of-class essays will go through at least one revision before receiving a grade.
 All essays must be written in order to pass the course.